What does a Housekeeper do?

 Is becoming a Housekeeper a good career path?

 A career as a housekeeper offers a unique blend of responsibilities and rewards.
 This role involves maintaining cleanliness and order in residential or commercial spaces.
-Housekeepers often work in hotels, private homes, or other facilities.
-They clean rooms, do laundry, and sometimes prepare light meals.
-This job requires attention to detail and a strong work ethic.
+It requires attention to detail and a strong work ethic.
+Housekeepers often work independently, which can be both a challenge and a benefit.
+They interact with clients, which can lead to a sense of fulfillment from knowing their work makes a difference.

 - Pros: